 Fantasy Football Team Management

-After you draft your fantasy football roster, you have to be proactive and manage your team each week — if you want to win your league.
+After you draft your fantasy football roster, you have to be proactive and manage your team each week.
+Learning how to manage your fantasy football team is critical if you want to win your league.

 The most important responsibility a fantasy coach has is to field the best possible team every week.
 The easiest way to stay in the game and in the championship picture is to make sure you have a complete and competitive lineup before the NFL games begin each week.